Before Your Session

 • Removing facial hair and exfoliating ensures that any foundation will go on smoothly and prevents applied powder from becoming attached to those fine hairs, which are very visible in your close-up digital photographs.

 • Consider having a facial a week before.
 Or at a minimum use a facial scrub 48 hours in advance to remove blackheads.
 They will appear in the photo otherwise.
-Check out my favorite esthetician in Pleasanton for a great facial (at least 3 days in advance of your photoshoot.)

 So - why all the do’s and dont’s?
-After 24 years of experience, I have found that those that did not follow some of my simple advice, ended up being disappointed in their photographic image.
+After 26 years of experience, I have found that those that did not follow some simple advice, ended up being disappointed in their photographic image.
 Remember, I want you to look great!
 So please, take me up on my offer to review your clothing (via zoom, facetime, or snapshots) so I can help you decide on what to bring to the studio to have a successful photoshoot.

-Any questions, don’t hesitate to reach out!
+Any questions, don’t hesitate to reach out